nodejs/community-committee/ONBOARDING.md

 ## Travel Fund
 There is a [travel fund](https://github.com/nodejs/admin/blob/master/MEMBER_TRAVEL_FUND.md) available to contributors to Node.js, including members of the Community Committee.
 There are a few criteria before travel fund requests can be merged, so please be sure to read the [MEMBER_TRAVEL_FUND.md](https://github.com/nodejs/admin/blob/master/MEMBER_TRAVEL_FUND.md) document fully.

+## Project processes, practices, and conventions
+The Node.js project has adopted open source practices to organize our efforts, interactions, and complete administrative duties related to our work.
+What follows is a quick guide to how we do things, to get you started!

+### Issues
+[Issues in Github](https://guides.github.com/features/issues/) are what we use to begin discussions.
+They have the advantage of being async and let people contribute over time.

+### Pull requests (PRs)
+[Pull requests in Github](https://help.github.com/articles/about-pull-requests/) are what we use to put documents, code, and other material into the project.
+PRs have the advantage to giving everyone involved time and space to add material, suggest changes, and discuss the contribution.